- Mimic Plant Overview

 Replacing Generic Plants With Project Plants

-We've optimized our Match Properties tool to convert Generic Plant Symbols to project plants – that is, specific variations of plants you've added to your project from our database.
-Just follow the steps above to replace your Generic Plants with the project plants you want to put in their places.
+We've optimized our Mimic Plant tool to convert Generic Plant Symbols to project plants – that is, specific variations of plants you've added to your project from our database.
+Just follow the steps above on each Generic Plant symbol, setting the Generic Plant as a destination object to replace it with a project plant.

 Turning Plants into Irrigation Equipment Symbols